 Myth 2: Recycling doesn’t matter because it all ends up in land fill

-Myth busted.
 Council collects your recycling with our dedicated fleet of recycling trucks.
-In 2017-18, Council collected approximately 90,000 tonnes of paper, cardboard, glass, plastic and metals from Brisbane households which were then sorted and prepared for reprocessing into new products and packaging.
+In 2022-23, Council collected approximately 81,000 tonnes of paper, cardboard, glass, plastic and metals from Brisbane households, which were then sorted and prepared for reprocessing into new products and packaging.

-Brisbane residents are already great recyclers but we can do more!
-In 2017-18, approximately 34,490 tonnes of paper products were lost to landfill from incorrect disposal.
-So if you’re ever unsure ask yourself, “What is it made from?”
+Brisbane residents are great at recycling but we can do more!
+In 2022-23, approximately 30,000 tonnes of paper products were lost to landfill from incorrect disposal.

 Myth 3: I don’t need to recycle – Brisbane has heaps of space to bury our waste

-Myth busted.
-Our current landfill site is nearing capacity and any future sites or alternative waste technologies that we use will require land that is not necessarily close to your city.
+Our current landfill site is nearing capacity and any future sites or alternative waste technologies that we use will require land that is not necessarily close to our city.

-Myth 4: If there is no recycling symbol on the packaging I can’t recycle it
+Myth 4: If there is no recycling symbol on the packaging it can’t be recycled

-Myth busted.
-While the triangular symbol made from arrows (also known as the Mobius loop) indicates a product is recyclable, it isn’t always found on all packaging that can be recycled.
+While the triangular symbol made from arrows (also known as the Mobius loop or Australasian recycling label) indicates a product is recyclable, it isn’t always found on all packaging that can be recycled.
 A good guide to follow when considering whether an item is recyclable or not is to ask yourself what the item is made from.
-If it’s made from paper, cardboard, firm plastic, aluminium and steel or glass it can definitely be recycled in your Council recycling bin.
-Easy!
+If it’s made from paper, cardboard, firm plastic, aluminium and steel or glass it can be recycled in your Council recycling bin.

-The good news is that while items like electronic waste, printer cartridges, mobile phones and empty cosmetic containers can’t be placed in your recycling bin at home, there are specialist collection services like Terracycle, Mobile Muster and Planet Ark that can help you find recycling solutions so they are not sent to landfill.
+While items like electronic waste, printer cartridges, mobile phones and empty cosmetic containers can’t be placed in your recycling bin at home, there are specialist collection services like Terracycle, Mobile Muster and Planet Ark that can help you find recycling solutions so they are not sent to landfill.
+Download the Brisbane recycling app to find out what is recyclable.

 Check what recyclables are accepted at Council’s resource recovery centres and visit the Recycling near you website for more details.